What is Sales? Quick Guide & Examples (Definition of Sales)

 - Lead: A lead is a person or a business that might be interested in buying from a seller.
 They have often expressed an interest in a brand by signing up for a free product trial or downloading an ebook.

-The goal of a sales rep is to find leads and make sure they’re qualified–meaning they are actually interested in making a purchase.
+The goal of a sales rep is to find leads and ensure they’re qualified–meaning they are actually interested in making a purchase.
 They may then pass the lead on to a more senior sales representative or follow up themselves.

 Sales tends to be a long process, which means staying organized is crucial.
 Most sales teams use a sales CRM, such as Close, to follow the history of a lead and collect and store data about that lead.